 An agency owner shared: “Once I know what my revenue goal should be, I need help making sure we have a plan in place to reach that goal.”

 This article is third in a 4-part series.
 In Part 1, we discussed why to set revenue goals.
-Last week in Part 2, we reviewed five ways to set revenue targets for 2019.
+Last week in Part 2, we reviewed five ways to set revenue targets for next year.
 Here in Part 3, we’ll discuss how to turn your goals into a revenue plan.
-Next week in Part 4, we’ll review how to improve your chance of HITTING your revenue goals in 2019.
+Next week in Part 4, we’ll review how to improve your chance of HITTING your revenue goals next year.

 Let’s define what a revenue plan is, explore how to iteratively create the plan, and review tips to get better results.